lzhenn/cmip6-to-wrfinterm/ReadMe.md

 * `[INPUT]['cmip_strt_ts']` and `[INPUT]['cmip_end_ts']` are the start and end time of the CMIP6 data.
 * `[OUTPUT]['etl_strt_ts']` and `[OUTPUT]['etl_end_ts']` are the start and end time of your desired ETL period.

 After you have edited the `config.ini` file, you can run the script again for your desired period.
 The intemediate files will be generated in the `[OUTPUT]['output_root']` folder.
+Note that for `MPI-ESM-1-2-HR`, the soil properties between 10-200cm is not provided by the model and we overwrote it by 0-10cm soil properties, a special type mark of `2d-soilr` is provided in the varaible mapping table.
+You may need long-term (~1-month) spin-up run if your research requests accurate soil properties.

 ### [OPTIONAL] Modify ./db/${MODEL_NAME}.csv